CERT-Polska/karton/docs/unit_tests.rst

 The building block of all karton tests is :py:meth:`karton.core.test.KartonTestCase`.
 It's a nifty class that wraps around your karton system and allows you to run tasks on it without needing to create a producer.
-What's more important however, is that it runs without any Redis or MinIO interaction and thus creates no side effects.
+What's more important however, is that it runs without any Redis or S3 interaction and thus creates no side effects.

 .. code-block:: python